 So, what’s the difference between sapere and conoscere?

 What’s the difference between sapere and conoscere?

-Both Italian verbs sapere and conoscere can be translated in English with the verb “to know”, but their meaning about “knowing” has different implications.
+Both Italian verbs sapere and conoscere can be translated into English with the verb “to know”, but their meaning of “knowing” has different implications.

 Let’s get into more detail!

 Sapere (which is an irregular verb), means “to know” in the sense of:

 - Knowing about a fact or a situation